jzfed/JUI/README.md

 [![Apache License 2.0](https://img.shields.io/github/license/jzfed/JUI?color=blue)](https://github.com/jzfed/JUI/blob/master/LICENSE)

 JUI is an open source javascript UI components library.
 Our goal is build a pure javascript UI components library that simple and easy to use.
-We don't need to consider about the browser compatibility problem.
-We just focus on how to write a pure javascript high performance components.
+We don't need to consider about the old version browser compatibility problem.
+We just focus on how to write a responsiable and reusable components with high performance.

 Features
 ----